Summer Programs 2025

 Sing!
 Make masks!
 Explore folk traditions!
 Build simple musical instruments and crafts!
 Play xylophones and percussion instruments!
 Storytelling using creative movement, drama and music!
 See and hear the instrument of the day!

-This summer camp offers activities for two age groups.
-Some of these will be for the whole group and some activities will be for smaller groups in age appropriate sessions, freely mixing old favourites with exciting new material.
 The instructors use their background as performers and Orff, Kodaly, and Children’s Art specialists to make this a unique experience that is a Langley Music School Summer tradition.

 Bring a water bottle and snack, and dress for movement and art activities.